+The Company is a private Company limited by shares incorporated in the United Kingdom under the Companies Act 2006 and is registered in England & Wales.
+The registered office and its principal activity is included in the directors report.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied in both years presented, unless otherwise stated.

-The financial statements of the Company have been prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB) and requirements of the Companies Act 2006.
+The financial statements for the year ended 31 December 2022 have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.